AngokaLted/monorepo-tools/README.md

 - Works with `main` branch by default
 - Provides an option for overriding which branch will be merged in or split out

+Primary differences from the forked [embeddedartistry/monorepo-tools](https://github.com/embeddedartistry/monorepo)

+- Provides an option for overriding which branch on the monorepo will be split out
+- Works with `develop` branch by default
+- Uses `/bin/bash` in all scripts
+- Always perform signature preservation when building or adding to the monorepo

 ## Quick start

 ### 1. Download